josephwillard/josephwillard.github.io/org_files/blog_3.md

     |  |  |  ...

 We have now seen a way to move from `TensorFlow` to `Symbolic-PyMC` and traverse a graph.
-Note that `simplify_graph` is equivalent to `str_optimize` from the analogy.
 How does this relate to `PyMC4`?

 # A look into new pymc4 models

 As of the date this blog has been posted `PyMC4` received a large update introducing generative models.
-In previous iterations of `PyMC4` conversion would have involved trying to pinpoint what `TensorFlow` object represented the observations.
-Luckily, with the recent changes this can be controlled by the user creating the model relieving the need for searching on `Symbolic-PyMCs` part.
+In previous iterations of `PyMC4` conversion would have involve trying to pinpoint what `TensorFlow` object represented the observations.
+Luckily, with the recent changes this can be controlled by how the model is created relieving some of the searching on `Symbolic-PyMCs` part.

 Consider the following model,